meredoth/Unity-Timers/README.md

 # Different Timers In Unity

-The code for my blog post: [Different Timers In Unity](https://giannisakritidis.com/blog/Unity-Timers/)
+The code for my blog post: [Various Timer Implementations in Unity](https://giannisakritidis.com/blog/Unity-Timers/)